Search

 What else?

-This programme is specifically designed to allow you to continue in counselling practice whilst studying for your degree one day a week at college.
+This programme is specifically designed to allow you to continue in counselling practice whilst studying for your degree two days a week at college.

 Useful links: BACP and Open.